 As we move forward in implementing this policy, Mars will continue to work with government, industry and civil society stakeholders.
 We will communicate progress against our commitments and each of our four strategies annually.

-High conservation value (HCV) areas contain items of biological, social or cultural value that it is important to conserve, including rare, threatened and endangered species and their habitat.
-Please visit www.hcvnetwork.org
+1 High conservation value (HCV) areas contain items of biological, social or cultural value that it is important to conserve, including rare, threatened and endangered species and their habitat.
+Please visit www.hcvnetwork.org for more information.

 2 Primary forests, high, medium and low-density forests and regenerating forests are recognized as high carbon stock (HCS) forests.
 Golden Agri-Resources and SMART, in collaboration with Greenpeace and The Forest Trust, have developed and are trialing a HCS framework and identification tool.
 Please read The High Carbon Stock Forest Study Report for more information.